lonkamikaze/hsk-libs/src/doc/mainpage.md

 const ubyte code foo = 0x2A;
 \endcode

-<b>Function pointers</b> are a special case.
-To SDCC all function pointers
-refer to `code`, C51 uses (slower, larger) generic pointers if the `code` keyword is missing.
+**Function pointers** are a special case.
+To SDCC all function pointers refer to `code`, C51 uses (slower, larger) generic pointers if the `code` keyword is missing.
 Unfortunately there is no compatible syntax to place `code` in a function pointer declaration.
 This can be circumvented with